dotnet/command-line-api/docs/Features-overview.md

 The following are examples of output rendered by the same view code in these three different contexts.

-In PowerShell on Windows with ANSI mode enabled:
+In PowerShell on Windows with VT mode enabled:

 ![ansi](https://user-images.githubusercontent.com/547415/50388667-575b2280-06d2-11e9-91ae-36e8ffabbf8a.png)

-In PowerShell with ANSI mode disabled:
+In PowerShell with VT mode disabled:

 ![non-ansi](https://user-images.githubusercontent.com/547415/50388673-85d8fd80-06d2-11e9-844b-4690e4b4ab5a.png)